MPC561/Mk3s-Klipper/README.md

 It´s not neccessary to remove in the Filamnet settings of Prusaslicer the custom Start-G-Code anymore as this config can interprete the Pressure Advance Settings there

 Changes:
-- New purgeline, no more in the middle of the prin bed
+- New purgeline, no more in the middle of the print bed
 - Nozzle supports bed heating correctly
 - adaptive meshing activated
 - M572 macro added to interpret the PA values from the Prusaslicer Filament Settings
 - Stealth Profile introduced (with this profile in Klipper and the Prusaslicer profiles for "structural" print we are still 50% faster then with a normal Mk3s+
 - new organisation of the config files.
 Splitted in printer.cfg and a config folder with the rest of the files
+- changed max_accel_to_decel to minimum_cruise_ratio